-Please call the school office at 330-492-2657 or email BOTH

-dcornelius@youngstowndiocese.org and cross@youngstowndiocese.org by 9:00 a.m. if your child is going to be absent.
+Please call the school office at 330-492-2657 and dial 4 or email BOTH dcornelius@youngstowndiocese.org and cross@youngstowndiocese.org by 9:00 a.m. if your child is going to be absent.
+When reporting a student off of school, please state the student's name and the reason for the absence.
+We are required to record a reason for your child's absence per diocesan policy.
+If no reason is given, the child will be marked as unexcused.
 If a parent does not call to report a child absent, the school is required to contact the parent regarding the absence.
-If a parent is called and the parent does not return the call by the end of the school day, that child will be marked as unexcused.
+If a parent is called and the parent does not return the call by the end of the school day (2:30 p.m.), that child will be marked as unexcused.
 Please notify the school office immediately if the illness is of a contagious nature.